 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

 It is notable that the 1300D has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1300D and the RX100 III have been discontinued, but can regularly be found used on eBay.
 The RX100 III was replaced by the Sony RX100 IV, while the 1300D was followed by the Canon 2000D.

 Review summary: Canon 1300D vs Sony RX100 III

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Sony RX100 III?
 Below is a summary of the relative strengths of each of the two contestants.